Website monitoring

 | 60 minutes | Light monitoring | 24 |

-Recommended: Start with 5-minute intervals for a good balance between responsiveness and resource usage.
+Recommended: Start with 5-minute intervals.
+It balances responsiveness and resource usage well.

 - Makes a request to your site's home URL